When you travel, it’s easy to get carried away with your spending. You can still soak up the summer months while keeping your finances on track.

 Did someone clue you in to the perfect time to book your flights?
 The truth is that prices fluctuate based on the day of the week you are browsing.
 Sunday is often the cheapest day of the week to score a deal on those plane tickets you’ve been daydreaming about — but not always.

-Another myth: clearing your cookies or shopping incognito.
+Another myth: clear your cookies or shopping incognito.

 4. Pick the right time to go